TheCloudlessSky/Harbour.RedisTempData/README.md

 ### v2.0.0
 - Switch the Redis library to [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis).
-- Change default serializer to `XmlObjectSerializerTempDataSerializer`.
+- Change default serializer to `NetDataContractTempDataSerializer`.
 You can very easily implement your own serializer by implementing `ITempDataSerializer`.

 ### v1.0.1